kpbarnes0@gmail.com

 Many of the lines that have been drawn between us, the lines between the "races" were first drawn between 1863 and 1878.

-Reconstruction was the time period when our American brand of racism came into its own.
+Reconstruction was the period when our American brand of racism came into its own.
 It was the first missed opportunity in a long line of opportunities we've had to live up to the self evident truths that are the basis of our Declaration of Independence

 "...that all men are created equal, that they are endowed by their Creator with certain inalienable Rights..."